fugu-chop/launch_school/rb139_assessment/questions_to_address.md

 select([1, 2, 3]) { |num| num }
 # => [1, 2, 3]
 ```
-In our example above, we define a `select` method on `line 1-7` that iterates through an array object passed as an argument on method invocation, passing each element to a block, assesses the truthiness of the return value of a block, and appends it to an array (`truthy`) if the return value is truthy.
-Finally, the method returns an array of truthy elements.
+In our example above, we define a `select` method on `line 1-7` that iterates through an array object passed as an argument on method invocation, passing each element to a block, assesses the truthiness of the return value of a block, and appends it to an array (referenced by the local variable `truthy`) if the return value is truthy.
+Finally, the method returns an array of truthy elements (the array referenced by the local variable `truthy`).

-Blocks enable this method to be flexible and generic in it's definition - we do not have to implement complex conditional logic in a `case` statement or add additional parameters to the method definition depending on different use cases.
+Blocks enable this `select` method to be flexible and generic in it's definition - we do not have to implement complex conditional logic in a `case` statement or add additional parameters to the method definition to handle different use cases.
 The block takes care of the implementation details at method invocation time - the `select` method only has to worry __whether__ the block returns a truthy value, and __not how__ that value is returned.

 ### What is the `yield` keyword and what does it do?
 The `yield` keyword is something we can use within a method definition to allow the method to interface with a block.
 During method execution, the method will execute until it reaches the `yield` keyword, at which point, the block passed as an argument to that method will execute.
-Once the block completes it's execution, the method will resume.
+Once the block completes it's execution, the method will resume execution.
 Note that calling `yield` without passing a block will return a `LocalJumpError`, unless we use the `Kernel#block_given?` method, which skips executing the block if a block is not passed as an argument to the method.
 ```ruby
 def method_no_yield
 end